 Welcome to the Taos Institute Ph.D.
 Program.
-The Taos Institute in conjunction with several Dutch and Belgian universities, offers a program of study leading to a Ph.D.
+The Taos Institute, in conjunction with several Dutch and Belgian universities, offers a program of study leading to a Ph.D.
 Currently, the degree is awarded through one of our affiliated universities.
 This program is designed for mature professionals who wish to pursue a line of inquiry that will enrich their endeavors and speak to the concerns of a broader audience of scholars and practitioners.

 Participants in the program must enter with a Masters degree along with substantial experience in practice.
 The program of study is built around a thesis project, with readings and preparations designed to facilitate the achievement of a successful dissertation.
 Dissertations have thus far been concerned with educational practices, organizational development, therapeutic change, community building, and educational initiatives.
 Other topics are possible.
-The program is explicitly focused on social constructionist orientation.
+The program is explicitly focused on a social constructionist orientation.

 The Taos Institute is a non-profit organization dedicated to fostering productive dialogue at the intersection of social constructionist theory and societal practices.
 Through numerous workshops, conferences, web offerings, and distance learning programs, thousands of professionals from many organizations and nations have drawn sustenance.
 The present program extends the fruits of this ongoing dialogue to the domain of advanced education.
 For more information visit: www.taosinstitute.net